wri/cities-cif-preprocessing/amenity_distancerasters/README.md

 Both scripts require [CIF](https://github.com/wri/cities-cif) and its associated dependencies--including Google and AWS credentials.
 Additionally, get_store_distancerasters.py requires...
 * [r5py](https://r5py.readthedocs.io/stable/), which in turn requires Java Development Kit v21+.
 The installation process is tricky on Windows.
-* Locally stored PBF files (many are stored [here](s3://wri-cities-indicators/devdata/inputdata/pbf/)) of your cities' street networks.
+* Locally stored PBF files (many are stored in this S3 bucket: s3://wri-cities-indicators/devdata/inputdata/pbf/) of your cities' street networks.

 Note that both scripts must be modified before they can be run.
 You must specify amenity types, cities, and local and S3 paths.